China’s security deal with Solomons raises alarm in Pacific

 What remains most unclear is the extent of China’s ambitions.

-A Chinese military presence in the Solomons would put it not only on the doorstep of Australia and New Zealand but also in close proximity to Guam, with its massive U.S. military bases.
+A Chinese military presence in the Solomons would put it not only on the doorstep of Australia and New Zealand but also in proximity to Guam, with its massive U.S. military bases.

 China so far operates just one acknowledged foreign military base, in the impoverished but strategically important Horn of Africa nation of Djibouti.
 Many believe that China’s People’s Liberation Army is busy establishing an overseas military network, even if they don’t use the term “base.”